Daily High to Daily Low: Is It Safe to Buy Salem Media Group Inc. (SALM)?

-Salem Media Group Inc. (NASDAQ:SALM) went up by 55.49% from its latest closing price compared to the recent 1-year high of $2.62.
-The company’s stock price has collected 73.62% of gains in the last five trading sessions.
-Press Release reported on 01/18/21 that Josh Hawley Signs with Regnery after Simon & Schuster Cancels Book
+Salem Media Group Inc. (NASDAQ:SALM) went up by 19.77% from its latest closing price compared to the recent 1-year high of $3.26.
+The company’s stock price has collected 70.72% of gains in the last five trading sessions.
+Press Release reported on 02/11/21 that Salem Media Group Launches La Patrona 1680 in Seattle

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.